KoderLabs/swiftsales-io-sdk/README.md

 # Swift-Chat iOS SDK

-## Get Started

 ## Requirements
-Swift-Chat iOS SDK requires iOS 13.3 or above, and is compatibile with Swift 5.
+Swift-Chat iOS SDK requires iOS 11.0 or above, and is compatibile with Swift 5.

 ## Installation
 ### CocoaPods